Welcome to Seven Sisters Country Park

 Situated in the South Downs National Park, the Seven Sisters Country Park is made up of 280 hectares of chalk cliffs, meandering river valley and open chalk grassland.
-It is a popular place for a number of outdoor activities including walking, bird watching, cycling and canoeing.
+It is a popular place for a number of outdoor activities including walking, bird watching, cycling, canoeing and paddle boarding.
 Or if you simply want to take in the surroundings relax at Saltmarsh cafe and rooms, located behind the visitors centre.

 The Country Park is named after the famous Seven Sisters chalk cliffs on one of Britain’s finest unspoilt coastlines.

 The Park is managed by East Sussex County Council.
 For information about the South Downs National Park visit South Downs Online.

 The park is a working farm with moving farm machinery, cattle grids, grazing sheep and cattle.
-It is therefore important to keep dogs under close control at all times.
+We need your help to prevent instances of dogs attacking livestock.
+Please keep dogs under close control at all times, and if needed, on a lead.